algosup/2024-2025-project-4-web-fpga-team-5/documents/management/weeklyReports/cumulative.md

 ### Challenges & Risks

-- Get the approve of the customer for the mock-up.
+- Request the customer's approval for the mock-up.
 - Health problem for the Project Manager.

 ---